 The Minister for Transport, Tourism and Sport’s priority is to ensure continuity of the Dublin-Belfast Enterprise rail services.
 Iarnród Éireann and Northern Ireland Railways are working together to ensure the Enterprise service will continue to run post-Brexit.
 The preparations involve a combination of contractual arrangements between the two companies together with appropriate rail operator and train driver licensing.
 The essence of the arrangements is to ensure service continuity fully meeting railway safety requirements.
 The companies are engaged with the independent Commission for Railway Regulation in that regard.

 In relation to bus services, a number of contingency measures are in play.
-In the event of a no-deal Brexit, an EU Regulation will ensure continuity for scheduled bus services to and from the UK– this will apply the day after the UK’s withdrawal from the European Union.
+In the event of a no-deal Brexit, an EU Regulation will ensure continuity for scheduled bus services to and from the UK.
 This EU Regulation allows for the continuation of regular and special regular bus services between the EU and the UK up to 31 July 2020.

 It also permits for these services to conduct cabotage within the border regions on the island of Ireland for a period of 6 months post-Brexit.
 Occasional services will be permitted by the accelerated entry of the UK into the Interbus Agreement.
 This means that cross-border bus services between Ireland and Northern Ireland can continue to operate without significant change.